lupeski/rn-stylish/README.md

 ## Best Practices

-1. **Use `themeStyles` for values that should adapt** to light/dark mode (backgrounds, text colors, borders, padding/margins that change with theme)
+1. **Use `themeStyles` for values that should adapt** to light/dark mode (backgrounds, text colors, borders)
-2. **Use `staticStyles` for brand identity and constants** that should stay consistent (your logo color, success green, error red, border radius, max widths)
+2. **Use `staticStyles` for brand identity and constants** that should stay consistent (your logo color, success green, error red, border radius)
-3. **Set custom themes at app startup** - Call configureTheme to set up your light/dark/static themes.
+3. **Set custom themes at app startup** - Call `configureTheme` once in your app's entry point
 4. **Think beyond colors** - Include fontSize, padding, margin, borderRadius, shadows, etc.
+5. **Theme preferences persist automatically** - User's theme choice is saved and restored on app restart

 ### Example: What goes where?